-Although each laboratory and instrument is set up primarily for use in the research program of a specific professor, they may be available for general use through consultation with the professor or staff members in charge of that laboratory or instrument.
+Although laboratories and instruments are set up primarily for use in the research program of specific professors, they may be available for general use through consultation with the professor or staff member in charge of that laboratory or instrument.
 In addition, arrangements may be made with other campus departments for special studies that require equipment available there.
 Arrangement for use of other facilities is coordinated through the student's committee chair.
 A list of which faculty member is responsible for each lab is located in the back of this handbook.